 Breaking up the fallow ground of our hearts always precedes revival!

 12 Sow for yourselves righteousness; Reap in mercy; Break up your fallow ground, for it is time to seek the LORD, till He comes and rains righteousness on you.
-(NKJV).

-If we don’t seek God with the whole of our hearts, we should not expect Him to reveal Himself to us, or to send us rains of righteousness (true revivals).
+If we don’t seek God with the whole of our hearts, we should not expect Him to reveal Himself to us or to send us rains of righteousness (true revivals).

-In response to our passionate cry for revival, the Lord will always raise some crucial issues or matters that must be properly understood, attended to, or dealt with before we can experience the revival we are seeking for.
+In response to our passionate cry for revival, the Lord will always raise some crucial issues or matters that must be adequately understood, attended to, or dealt with before we can experience the revival we are seeking for.

 In response to the passionate cry of Martha and Mary for the Lord’s presence at Bethany to heal their ailing brother, Lazarus, on His way to Bethany, the Lord Jesus began to raise some critical issues with His disciples concerning Lazarus’ present condition and His intention to revive or raise Lazarus from the dead.

-These are the “antecedents of revival” and if we ignore or miss them; true revival may tarry or may never burst forth in our days.
+These are the “antecedents of revival,” and if we ignore or miss them, true revival may tarry or may never burst forth in our days.

 First, the Lord would have us to identify or know the cause of our spiritual stumbling and sickness: